Ralph E. Hurlburt, Master Designer

 Surrounded by pioneer builders, farmers and businessmen, Ralph grew up “with a strong business sense, knowledge of construction, cost estimating, financing, and loan transactions.
 He started out as an apprentice with Lincoln National Bank which he used to improve the family business,” setting up books, bank drafts, promissory notes, and other legal documents that he copied for use at the Merchant’s Bank.
 In 1909, he married Nettie Goodbrod.
 Clifford writes, “After a trip to the Pacific coast, taking in Seattle, San Francisco, Los Angeles, and San Diego, they arrived home and started housekeeping in the old home that had been modernized for them.
 He was later deeded the old home and he soon procured approval of his father to trade the old home, which he traded for land, doing real well.
 This was a starter in exchanging and trading which he cultivated and proved very successful at.”
 Ralph worked his way up to bank cashier by 1915 and left to study one year in Racine, WI and two in Omaha, NE before graduating from a school in York, NE.
 He was a member of the Masonic Lodge in Utica.
 Nettie and Ralph Hurlburt had a son, George Gordon Hurlburt, born May 27, 1914 in Utica, NE.

 Ralph joined the Navy at the outbreak of WWI and earned the rank of Ensign.
 In 1916, Ralph and his family relocated to San Diego.
 Ralph’s father, Clifford, joined him after settling the estate of his father, George Hurlburt, to invest in securities and “enjoy this splendid southern country.”
-Ralph and his uncle, Arthur C. Hurlburt, built the Sherman apartments once they arrived in San Diego, which his father described as “a very fine place, where we all lived for about three years.”
+Ralph and his uncle, Arthur C. Hurlburt, renovated the Mathew Sherman home into the Sherman apartments once they arrived in San Diego, which his father described as “a very fine place, where we all lived for about three years.”
 Picture below may be the Sherman Apts., as it is the address in Sherman Heights listed on Ralph’s WWI draft registration.

 In 1920 Ralph was listed as a building contractor, real estate agent, realtor, real estate sales, and partner in the firm of Hurlburt and Tifal, Architectural Designers and Realtors.
 Originally involved with real estate financing and law, Hurlburt had shifted to architectural design.
 Early in his building career, Hurlburt partnered with builder Charles H. Tifal, a partnership that lasted until 1942.

-Although never listed as an architect, Hurlburt was responsible for the building of numerous homes in the La Mesa and San Diego areas.
-He published a promotional booklet entitled “Distinctive Homes” in 1925 reflecting a variety of styles of homes which remain some of San Diego’s outstanding architectural landmarks.
+Although never listed as an architect, Hurlburt was responsible for designing numerous homes in the La Mesa and San Diego areas.
+He published a promotional booklet in 1925 with Charles Tifal entitled “Distinctive Homes,” with a variety of home designs which remain as some of San Diego’s outstanding architectural landmarks.

-Some of the architectural styles included in his designs include the Spanish Eclectic, English Tudor Revival, English Cottage, French Eclectic, and Colonial Revival.
-He built his homes in a variety of neighborhoods including Kensington, the Marston Hills subdivision, Mission Hills, Point Loma, and Uptown Communities.
-Mr. Hurlburt was a member of the San Diego Realty Board.
-He was also involved in local sporting events having won the San Diego County tennis championship doubles.
-With his death at the age of 55 in 1942, his obituary noted a career as a banker, real estate agent, and insurance salesman; the man of many trades.
-His father added, “Ralph was very fond of outdoor games such as baseball, tennis and golf.
+With a myriad of architectural styles ranging from Spanish Eclectic, English Tudor Revival, English Cottage, French Eclectic, Arts and Crafts, Colonial Revival, Italian Renaissance and variants with North African and Amercan Pueblo territorial design elements, Hurlburt primarily designed high-end custom residences in the Kensington, the Marston Hills subdivision, Mission Hills, Point Loma, and Uptown Communities of San Diego.
+He was a member of the San Diego Realty Board and was active in many sports as highlighted by his father: “Ralph was very fond of outdoor games such as baseball, tennis and golf.
 He was in the NE State Baseball League.
 In tennis he and his partner held the double championship in the City of San Diego for four years and in 1924, they won the San Diego County tennis championship doubles.”
+With his death at the age of 55 in 1942, his obituary noted a career as a banker, real estate agent, and insurance salesman, but no mention of his design work.

 Ralph’s aunt, Nancy Hurlburt Nelson, lived in the home from 1927-1929.
 Ralph owned the house in April 1930 and between 1935 and 1941, but apparently never lived there.
 Ownership was transferred to his father, Clifford, at the end of 1930.
 George Liggett, Ralph’s uncle, was listed as the property owner six months later, July 29, 1931.
 Ownership went back to Ralph and his wife, Nettie, in 1935.
 The entire time the Hurlburts were living at 3268 Brant St. George and Charlotte Liggett often traveled between Utica and San Diego, and may have lived in San Diego for short periods, but are not listed as having a specific address in city directories.
 Jacob Goodbrod, possibly the brother of Ralph’s wife, lived there with his wife, Dea, from 1931-1934 and 1936-1941.
 Dea Goodbrod worked for Ralph’s real estate business as a rental agent, department manager, and saleswoman for 20 years.
 The San Diego Union and Evening Tribune papers feature many articles in the society section about parties co-hosted by Dea Goodbrod and Nettie Hurlburt at 4386 Trias and 3268 Brant Ave.
 Guests included the wives of Charles Tifal, JB Liggett, and the prominent Southern California architect, Clifford May.
 In 1943, Jacob and Dea moved to 3418 Park Blvd., one block from Ralph’s uncle and my great grandfather, James Bela Liggett, who lived at 3510 Park Blvd.